mengstr/SUBASIC/README.md

 [[ version 0.03 - (c) 2024 Mats Engstrom - github.com/mengstr/SUBASIC ]]
 ```

-This is an Tiny BASIC interpreter written in SUBLEQ assembly.
-It's working and can run fairly complex programs but is still a work in progress.
+This project is a Tiny BASIC interpreter written in SUBLEQ assembly.
+It is currently functional and capable of running fairly complex programs, although it is still a work in progress.

-The source requires my own SUBLEQ macro assembler ```SLEQASM``` to assemble into
-code.

-I'm targeting this for the hardware implementation of a SUBLEQ machine I'm currently building so
-it requres a 24-bit SUBLEQ CPU architecture.
-In the SLEQASM repo I have a emulator for it so the code can be run and debugged.
+## Requirements

+To assemble the source code, you need to use my custom SUBLEQ macro assembler, SLEQASM.
+The target is a hardware implementation of a SUBLEQ machine with a 24-bit SUBLEQ CPU architecture.
+The SLEQASM repository includes an emulator for running and debugging the code.

+## Features

-Multiple statemengs can be put on a single line using a colon ```:``` like
+*Multi-statement Lines:* Multiple statements can be placed on a single line using a colon `:`.
 ``` 10 PRINT "Hello" : PRINT "World"```

-When a program is running it can be stopped by typing a CTRL-C.
+*Interrupt Handling:* When a program is running, it can be stopped by typing CTRL-C.

-Variables are all 24 bit signed integers with a range from -8,388,608 to 8,388,607.
+*Variable Support:* Variables are all 24-bit signed integers with a range from -8,388,608 to 8,388,607.

-## Commands at the prompt
+## Commands

 ### NEW

-The command NEW erases all of the current typed-in BASIC code
+Erases all the current typed-in BASIC code

 ### LIST

-LIST shows the current BASIC code
+Displays the current BASIC code.

-### RUN
+### RUN [line numer]

-RUN starts execution of the program at the specified line number.
-If no line number is given it will start at the first line.
-If the specified line don't exist then execution will start at the next higher number.
+Starts execution of the program at the specified line number.
+If no line number is given, it will start at the first line.
+If the specified line does not exist, execution will start at the next higher number.

 ## BASIC Keywords

 ### END
 Halts the execution of the BASIC code and returns to the BASIC command prompt
 #### Example